Meterbit/PIXLPAL-M1/components/tinyxml2/readme.md

 damages arising from the use of this software.

-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:
+Permission is granted to anyone to use this software for any purpose, including commercial Mtb_Applications, and to alter it and redistribute it freely, subject to the following restrictions:

 1. The origin of this software must not be misrepresented; you must